noodlecollie/v2mp/V2MP.md

 The program may conversely indicate that it has finished writing a complete message, which is referred to as a "committed" write.
 Immediately after a committed write, the device's mailbox is no longer considered writeable, and the program must query the state of the port to determine when it is writeable again.
 After a committed write, the point at which the port's mailbox becomes readable or writeable again is controlled by the attached device.

+### Data Transfer

+Two methods of data transfer are supported when reading from or writing to a device port mailbox:

+* **Direct data transfer**: a single word from a CPU register is written to the mailbox, or a single word from the mailbox is read into a CPU register.
+This data transfer always completes in one clock cycle.
+* **Indirect data transfer**: given a memory address and a maximum number of bytes, both of which are held in CPU registers, one or more bytes are either read from the mailbox into the specified `DS` address, or written from the specified `DS` address into the mailbox.
+The data transfer is performed by the supervisor, and may take more than one clock cycle.

+When passing a message using indirect data transfer, it is assumed that a buffer of at least the specified size is present in `DS` at the given address.
+Until the indirect data transfer has completed, accessing this buffer in any way may cause undefined behaviour.

+If an indirect data transfer is currently in progress to or from a port's mailbox, no new data transfers can be initiated in either direction.
+Attempting to initiate a transfer in this state will raise an [`IDO`](#faults) fault.

+Note that although more than one data transfer may not occur at the same time on the same port, concurrent data transfers may be performed on independent ports.

 ### State

 The following states are applicable to any device port and its associated mailbox:

-* Available: the port is attached to a device.
-If a port is not attached to a device, it is considered unavailable, and no reads or writes may take place to or from its mailbox (ie. the port is never in a readable or writeable state).
+* **Available**: the port is attached to a device.
+  * If a port is not attached to a device, it is considered unavailable, and no reads or writes may take place to or from its mailbox (ie. the port is never in a readable or writeable state).
-* Readable: the port's mailbox contains at least one unconsumed message byte, ready for the program to read.
+* **Readable**: the port's mailbox contains at least one unconsumed message byte, and the mailbox is not currently in use by the device itself.
-* Writeable: the port's mailbox contains at least one byte of free space, ready for the program to write to.
-* Busy: if the port is _neither_ readable _nor_ writeable, it is considered busy.
-An unavailable port is always busy; an available port may be busy if the attached device is not currently ready to exchange messages.

 A port may not be in a readable and a writeable state at the same time.
+* **Writeable**: the port's mailbox contains at least one byte of free space, and the mailbox is not currently in use by the device itself.
+A port may not be in a readable and a writeable state at the same time.
+* **Busy**: a read or write cannot currently be initiated on the port.
+  * A port that is neither readable nor writeable is considered busy.
+  * A port that is readable or writeable, but which has an ongoing indirect data transfer which has not yet completed, is also considered busy.

-The following rules govern the readable state of a device port:
+The following rules govern the readable state of a device port and its mailbox:

-* A device port may only be readable if it contains at least one message byte that can be read by the program.
+* A device port may only be readable if the mailbox contains at least one message byte that can be read by the program, and the mailbox is no longer being accessed by the device on the port.
 * Once a device port becomes readable, it may not cease being readable until all bytes have been read by the program.
+  * If bytes are being read via an indirect data transfer, the program is not classed as having "read" all the bytes until the transfer completes.
 * Every time a program reads from a port, it must read at least one byte.
 * Once all bytes are read from the mailbox by the program, the mailbox must cease being readable until more bytes arrive into the mailbox from the device.

-The following rules govern the writeable state of a device port:
+The following rules govern the writeable state of a device port and its mailbox:

-* A device port may only be writeable if it has at least one byte of space that can be written to by the program.
+* A device port may only be writeable if the mailbox has at least one byte of space that can be written to by the program, and the mailbox is no longer being accessed by the device on the port.
 * Once a device port becomes writeable, it may not cease being writeable until either the mailbox has no more space available, or the program has committed a write.
+  * If bytes are being written via an indirect data transfer, the program is not classed as having "written" all the bytes until the transfer completes.
 * Every time a program writes to a port, it must write at least one byte.
 * Once all available space in the mailbox has been written to by the program, the mailbox must cease being writeable until the device consumes one or more bytes from the mailbox, thereby creating more space for future writes.

 One common convention is for a device port to rotate between writeable and readable states (possibly with busy periods between these states), to correspond to function calls and responses.
 However, there is no rule that this convention must be followed.
 For example, a port may go from writeable to busy, and then back to writeable, without ever becoming readable.
 Which state transition convention is followed is up to the device that is attached to the port.

-### Data Transfer

-Two methods of data transfer are supported when reading from or writing to a device port mailbox:

-* **Direct data transfer**: a single word from a CPU register is written to the mailbox, or a single word from the mailbox is read into a CPU register.
-* **Indirect data transfer**: given a memory address and a maximum number of bytes, both of which are held in CPU registers, one or more bytes are either read from the mailbox into the specified `DS` address, or written from the specified `DS` address into the mailbox.

-When passing a message using indirect data transfer, it is assumed that a buffer of at least the specified size is present in `DS` at the given address.

 ### Relevant Instructions